 Murphy Wall Beds Construction

-A very important component of your custom Murphy Wall Bed is the wood used in construction.
-The Murphy wallbed can typically made up of four types of wood materials: Particle Board, MDF Board, Ply Wood, and Solid Wood.
+A very important component of custom Murphy Beds is the wood used in construction.
+Murphy beds can typically be made up of four types of wood materials: Particle Board, MDF Board, Ply Wood, and Solid Wood.
 Let’s consider each type of wood material to better understand the structure of your custom Murphy Wall Bed and what factors to consider in the types of wood construction.

 MDF is similar to particle board and is used as an exterior surface wood because it is smooth and less likely to crack.
 MDF is a finer product than particle board because it is composed of much, much smaller wood particles.
 However, this smaller particle size makes MDF much heavier than particle board, so it is important to be aware of this heavier weight when calculating shipping costs, installation or moving your Murphy Wallbed.